gogcom/galaxy-ue-oss-plugin/README.md

 # Known issues and limitations:
 - GalaxySDK may be initialized only once per process, so each player window must be spawned in a separate process
-- A player has to be logged on to GOG backend services prior to using any features from OnlineSubsystemGOG
 - Dedicated servers are not supported yet

 ## UE4.20
 Multiplayer is broken for UE4.20 due to `FUniqueNetIdRepl` serialization bug in Engine.
 You can either cherry-pick the fix done by Michael.Kirzinger@epicgames.com from UnrealEngine repo(commit d2c61c90e1c203bd89d868950b552e5af7e0fe20), or apply diff-patch with these changes(Source/ue4.20-unique-net-id-serialization-fix.patch).